Skip to main content

 Managing teams

-It is important to mention that one team can work on many projects, but one project can be assigned to only one team.
+A team can work on many projects, but each project can be assigned to only one team.

 Configuring teams

 One straightforward approach is to have one master team working on all projects.
-Create one big team with all needed collaborators and assign this team to multiple or even all projects.
+Create one big team with all the needed collaborators and assign it to multiple or even all projects.
 You would need to manually invite all necessary collaborators and then assign this team to all projects.

 Changing a team name